danslimmon/blitzer/README.md

 Todo
 =====

-* Have POST_Event_Nagios store new incident in Redis
-* Test /incident/:incidentslug by parsing HTML
+* Switch to real incident slugs
+* Use relative or configurable FS path for content
+* Add "new probes" button